Gteditor99/dhokla-cli/README.md

 <table>

-This tool is intended for legal use only.
+This tool is intended for legal use only. <br>
-I do not condone piracy or illegal activity associated with the use of this tool.
+I do not condone piracy or illegal activity associated with the use of this tool. <br>
-It is your responsibility to use this tool in compliance with your local regulations.
+It is your responsibility to use this tool <br>
+in compliance with your local regulations. <br>

 </table>